gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 store the title in one place and then _pull_ that title into components whenever we need it.

-To solve this, Gatsby supports the following pattern for adding site "metadata"—like the title.
+To solve this, we can add site "metadata" — like page title or description — to the `gatsby-config.js` file.
+Let's add our site title to

-We add this data to the `gatsby-config.js` file.
-Let's add our site title to `gatsby-config.js` file and then query it from our layout and about page!
+`gatsby-config.js` file and then query it from our layout and about page!

 Edit your `gatsby-config.js`: